 - Physical touch: having sex, holding hands, kissing

 "I really do feel that these five appear to be rather fundamental in terms of ways to express love to people," says Chapman, the director of Marriage & Family Life Consultants, Inc. in Winston-Salem, N.C.

-Chapman termed these five categories "love languages" and turned the idea into a book, The 5 Love Languages, which has since become a huge bestseller.
+Chapman termed these five categories "love languages" and turned the idea into a book, The 5 Love Languages, which went on to become a huge bestseller.
 Chapman says that learning each other's love language can help couples express their emotions in a way that's "deeply meaningful" to one another.

 It's an approach that makes sense, says Julie Nise, MA, LPC, LMFT, a marriage coach at the Aim Counseling Center in Houston and author of 4 Weeks to a Happier Relationship.
 "In my experience, an understanding of your partner's perspective (whether or not you agree with it) is what's most lacking in troubled marriages," she says.
-"I would say your No. 1 job as a spouse is to, on a daily basis, do your utmost best to really know how your partner feels and what they truly think about the issue.
+The main thing, Nise says, "is to, on a daily basis, do your utmost best to really know how your partner feels and what they truly think about the issue.
 If you devote yourself to understanding their perspective ... things will go a lot smoother and solutions often become obvious."

 In the book, Chapman claims his technique has the potential to save "thousands of marriages."
 He says his 5 Love Languages can also help generally good marriages that just need a little tweaking.
 Like mine.